 Not necessarily intended in a bad way, "bonkers" means “mad” or “crazy.”

 Used to mean if something is a bit stupid.
-It’s not particularly offensive, just mildly silly or foolish.
+It’s not particularly offensive, just a mildly silly or foolish piece of UK slang.

 5. To leg it